 This purse is an inquiry-driven opportunity for students to explore Anthony and suffrage movement events in a completely unique way.

 For example, in the timeline below, if the purse traveled with Anthony while she petitioned for universal voter rights in 1866-1869, what did the purse hold?
 What places did it see?
 Why did Anthony carry this clunky bag around instead of something smaller?

 Susan B. Anthony was born Feb.
 15, 1820 — 100 years before women gained the right to vote by the federal government of the United States.
 For most of her life, she campaigned for suffrage, and her work led to the 19th Amendment in 1920.

-She died before seeing the fruits of her tireless labor, but she and the many suffragists who carried the cause, are the reason women can head to the voting booths this fall for the presidential election.
+She died before seeing the fruits of her tireless labor, but she and the many suffragists who carried the cause are the reason women can head to the voting booths this fall on election day.

 And students can gain a more profound appreciation of Anthony’s life and work through an unlikely object: her alligator purse.